-The Department of Surgery’s newly endowed lecture series is a testament to our seriousness of purpose and our intention to make questions of anti-racism foundational to our mission going forward.
+The Department of Surgery’s endowed lecture series, Beyond the Knife, is a testament to our seriousness of purpose and our intention to make questions of anti-racism foundational to our mission going forward.

 We are deeply honored that our 2022 keynote speaker was Dr. Deirdre Cooper Owens, one of the country's "most acclaimed experts in U.S. history," according to Time Magazine.
 Her rigorous historical lens--combined with her passion and inspiring speaking style--motivated all those in attendance to redouble our efforts toward greater diversity, inclusion and social justice across the entire University.

 In February 2021 the Department of Surgery held our first endowed lecture, with bestselling author and public intellectual Dr. Cornel West.